-Saying they have manufactures that distributed the hair from Russia, Brazil, Peru, Malaysia, Cambodian, Europe, Philippines, & South America.
-This is not true!
+Saying they have manufacturers that distributed the hair from Russia, Brazil, Peru, Malaysia, Cambodian, Europe, Philippines, & South America.

 Brazilian culture feels that the women must be pretty and on point 24 hours a day, seven days a week.

 Malaysian hair is either Indian or Chinese Non-Remy human hair that has been acid-washed and coated with silicone.
 This hair does not come from Malaysian women.

 Peruvian hair is either Indian or Chinese Non-Remy hair that has been acid-washed, coated with silicone, and labeled Peruvian hair.
-Peru does not have a hair-collecting culture.

-It’s Indian or Chinese Non-Remy hair that has been acid washed, coated with silicone, and labeled Mongolian hair.
+It’s Indian or Chinese Non-Remy hair that has been acid-washed, coated with silicone, and labeled Mongolian hair.